Greater Sudbury: Economy

 The Copper Cliff South Mine is an underground nickel mine operated by Vale Inco.
 As of 2010, Vale was the largest employer in Greater Sudbury.

 Barry Downe Road in Sudbury, with several businesses in the service sector visible.
 By 2006, 80 percent of Greater Sudbury's labour force was employed in the service sector.

 After a brief period as a lumber camp, Sudbury's economy was dominated by the mining industry for much of the 20th century.
 By the 1970s, Inco employed a quarter of the local workforce.
 However, in 2006, Inco and Falconbridge were taken over by foreign multinational corporations: Inco was acquired by the Brazilian company Vale, and Falconbridge was purchased by the Swiss company Xstrata which was in turn purchased by Anglo–Swiss Glencore forming Glencore Xstrata.
 Several other mining companies, including First Nickel and KGHM, also have mining operations in the Sudbury area.

 Mining now employs only 6,000 people in the city, although the mining supply and service sector employs a further 10,000.
 By 2006, 80% of Greater Sudbury's labour force was employed in services with 20% remaining in manufacturing.
 Over 345 mining supply and service companies are located in Sudbury.
-This includes a number of public and private firms pursuing research and development in new mining technologies such as Mining Innovation Rehabilitation and Applied Research Corporation (MIRARCO), the Northern Center for Advanced Technology (NORCAT), and the Centre for Excellence in Mining Innovation (CEMI).
+This includes a number of public and private firms pursuing research and development in new mining technologies such as Mining Innovation Rehabilitation and Applied Research Corporation (MIRARCO), the Northern Centre for Advanced Technology (NORCAT), and the Centre for Excellence in Mining Innovation (CEMI).

 While mining has decreased in relative importance, Sudbury's economy has diversified to establish itself as a major centre of finance, business, tourism, health care, education, government, and science and technology research.
-Many of these reflect Sudbury's position as a regional service center for Northeastern Ontario, a market of 550,000 people.
+Many of these reflect Sudbury's position as a regional service centre for Northeastern Ontario, a market of 550,000 people.

 The top employers in Sudbury as of November 2010 include: